 Step 3: Creating The Rain Bar

-In this stage, you need to make the rain bar by the PVC pipes.
+In this stage, you need to make the rain bar with the PVC pipes.
 For this, you have to cut the PVC pipes into pieces of specific sizes.
 Then, set up the rain bar with PVC pipes and PVC 90 degrees elbows.

 Do not forget to make holes in the pipes.
 These will allow the rain bar to distribute the water like rain.